 Fuel is much cheaper off the motorway than on, particularly at supermarket pumps where you can use credit cards 24/7.
 There are usually supermarkets to be found just off the exits for most sizeable towns, look out for signs “Centre Cial” or “ZI…” (Shopping centre and Industrial Zone).

-And lastly, the speed limit on the motorway in the Alpes-Maritimes is 110 km/h (not the usual 130 km/h).
+Lastly, the speed limit on the motorway in the Alpes-Maritimes is 110 km/h (not the usual 130 km/h).

 Bonne route!